SvnRev: a utility for Subversion and CVS/RCS

 What about svnversion?

-The "svnversion" utility is part of the standard SubVersion distribution.
-Like SubWCRev, svnversion gets the version information from the working copy, so you do not need to add the RCS keywords.
+The “svnversion” utility is part of the standard Subversion distribution.
+Like SubWCRev, svnversion gets the version information from the working copy, so you do not need to add the RCS keywords (even for old working copies).
 In addition, and unlike SubWCRev, svnversion is portable.

 Similar to SubWCRev, svnversion only returns the version number of a directory, not that of a set of files.
 As was explained above, this is a significant disadvantage in projects that can be built in multiple configurations, where each configuration adds a few specific source files (a change in one of the configuration-specific source files should not affect the build numbers of the other configurations).
 Again, SvnRev gives you the (committed) build number of the exact set of files that you pass in.

-Convenience of use in a build environment is another difference: svnversion cannot be told to write the version in a format that is immediately usable from a C/C++ or Java program.
+Convenience of use in a build environment is another difference: svnversion cannot be told to write the version in a format that is immediately usable from a C/C++, Java or C# program.
 If you use svnversion, you will always need to write a script wrapper around it.
-SvnRev, on the other hand, is designed to be integrated in the "build chain".
+SvnRev, on the other hand, is designed to be integrated in the “build chain”.

 Acknowledgements